 Our clients include generic and specialty pharmaceutical manufacturers, manufacturers of biologics, and device and diagnostic manufacturers.

-Our lawyers regularly represent the pharmacy industry in a variety of matters, such as reimbursement litigation, third-party payor audits (including state audits), allegations of diversion, the complex legal landscape of federal and state anti-kickback statutes and issues before state boards of pharmacy.
-We have a deep understanding of the legal framework governing compounding.
+Our lawyers regularly represent members of the pharmacy industry in a variety of matters, such as reimbursement litigation, third-party payor audits (including state audits), allegations of diversion, pharmacy compounding matters, the complex legal landscape of federal and state anti-kickback statutes and issues before state boards of pharmacy.

 Duane Morris attorneys assist clients in dealing with state boards of pharmacy, the Office of Inspector General, state boards of health and human services, the DEA and other regulatory agencies.

-We have represented the industry in major litigation involving the calculation of average manufacturer price, the calculation of federal upper limits and other reimbursement litigation.
+We have represented clients in major litigation involving the calculation of average manufacturer price, the calculation of federal upper limits and other reimbursement litigation.

 Our clients include national and numerous state pharmacy associations.
 We represent major chains as well as the community pharmacist.
 Because of our broad client base, we understand the business of pharmacy.